mmeysenburg/DEA/README.md

 ## Motivation

 The DEA framework was created to allow undergraduate research students to solve problems using evolutionary computation (EC) techniques with relative ease.
 In the simplest case, all one has to do is to create an instance of the `edu.doane.dugal.dea.Problem` class that can create random individuals and evaluate their fitness.
-The existing framework takes care of the rest.
+The existing framework takes care of the rest, including built-in multithreading to speed up the evaluation process.
 The framework is also easy to extend: new types of individuals and new types of EC operators can be added to the existing class structure, allowing us to solve different types of problems.

 ## Installation